 How much are your puppies?
 My puppies are $3,000.00 + 13% tax.
 Puppies are veterinary checked, receive 1st vaccine, are dewormed, microchipped and registered with the Canadian Kennel Club (CKC) on a non-breeding contract.
 They come with 1 month of free pet insurance (Trupanion), information on how to take care of your puppy, a 5 generation pedigree, health tests and photos of the parents, and a lifetime of support.

-Once it is posted, please fill in the appropriate Application (see link below) and provide me with information about yourself/family and lifestyle.
+Reservation List – deposits only: Once the litter announcement is posted, please fill in the appropriate Application (see links below) and provide me with information about yourself/family and lifestyle.
 This information will allow me to get a better idea of what type of puppy you are interested in.
 If I think one of my puppies would be suitable, I will contact you via email to set up a phone chat.
-If we both decide to go ahead with the adoption, I require a $400.00 non refundable deposit to be put on my reservation list, this goes towards the purchase price of the puppy.
-If I can not provide you with a puppy (if there are not enough puppies), I will gladly refund your deposit or you can choose to wait for my next available litter (deposits are only transferrable for up to 1 year from the time it is accepted).
-I reserve the right to offer full refund on any funds exchanged if I decide placement of a puppy within a specific family situation is not in the best interest of the puppy, family, or my breeding program, before puppies go home.
-All deposits are fully refundable in this situation.
+If we both decide to go ahead with the adoption, I require a $400.00 nonrefundable deposit to be put on my reservation list, this goes towards the purchase price of the puppy.
+If I can not provide you with a puppy (if there are not enough puppies born), I will gladly refund your deposit, or you can choose to wait for my next available litter.

-How does the reservation list work?
-In every litter I reserve the right to choose a puppy for myself.
 Most of my litters are bred with the intent to keep a prospect to go forward with.
-Often I am looking to place this puppy into a home that is willing to participate in my Breeding Program.
+Often, I am looking to place this puppy into a home that is willing to participate in my Breeding Program

 Do you stand behind your puppies?
 After a puppy is placed in its new home I like to keep in touch with the owners and hear how the puppy is progressing, pictures are always welcome and enjoyed.
 If there is anything you need help with I am a phone call/email away.

 What happens if I can't keep my dog?
 If for some reason you aren't able to keep your puppy/dog I have what is called "First right of Refusal" in my contract.
 This means that you have to contact me first to let me know you can't keep it.
 I have the right to take the dog back before anyone else!
 If I can't take it back at that time I work with the you to find the dog a new home.
 I want to know where all my puppies end up!!
+If you are having issues please contact me immediately so we can hopefully work through them.
+More often than not breeders are contacted when people have exhausted every avenue and now want to or have to give up their puppy or dog.
+You have had time to plan for this.
+Breeders have lives also and it isn't always easy to take a dog back at a moments notice.
+Please give us a chance to accommodate you and your puppy/dog.
+We want the best for our puppies/dogs and it can take us some time to find the right placement.

 What is the current availability of your litters?
 Please see the Puppies’ page.
 Sometimes I have older puppies or adults available for adoption or to remain as part of my breeding program, I will post this on my Home page or on my Puppies page.